hanabyan/amqp.test/README.md

 # amqp.test
 This repo is intended to simply test the rabbitmq service

-Available server environent
+Available server environment
 - local/alpha (default)
 - beta
 - production

 ## How to make it works
-Clone this repo and go to root directory, then run
+Clone this repo and go to root directory of this project / folder, then run
 ```
 npm install
 ```